Legal Verification & Wood Tracking Services

 Sabah Timber Legality Monitoring (Sabah TLAS):

-The Sabah TLAS requirements for forestry operations is documented through the use of FDS-TLAS-006 checklist and reporting formats:
+The Sabah TLAS requirements for forestry operations under Principles 1-4 are documented through use of FDS-TLAS-006 checklist and reporting formats:

-GFS also monitors ALL manufacturers and export companies to document compliance with the Sabah Legality Standard (Sabah TLAS Principles 5-6) for processing and trade.
+GFS also monitors ALL manufacturers and export companies to document compliance to the Sabah Legality Standard (Sabah TLAS Principles 5-6) for processing and trade.
 Sabah Timber Legality monitoring includes verification of legality and chain of custody system through manufacturing and trade based on FDS-TLAS-007.
-GFS conducts annual assessments for each licensed factory and trading company in Sabah to document compliance with the Sabah TLAS P5-6 requirements.
+GFS conducts annual assessments for each licensed factory and trading company in Sabah to document compliance to the Sabah TLAS P5-6 requirements.

 Forestry Department Sabah website: www.forest.sabah.gov.my

 Additional information on Sabah Timber Industry, manufacturers and exporters can be found on the Sabah Timber Industry Association (STIA) website: www.stia.com.my

 Sarawak has developed the STLVS with the objectives of supporting control of forestry operations and supply chain of forest products based on a formal due diligence system to monitor and document compliance against Principles 1-6 of the Sarawak Legality Standard for Forestry and the Timber Industry.
 Sarawak currently has 3 main agencies under the Ministry of Urban Development & Natural Resources that regulate forestry, manufacturing and trade of timber and timber products:

 - Sarawak Timber Industry Development Corporation (STIDC);